dougmolineux/orwell/README.md

 - Add a status node script that gives us the number of files, and possibly the length of the resulting MP4.
 The number of MP4s, size and length.
 - Writing to file print time and date information, as well as Connection Ended time
 - Add instructions for Raspian (libav-tools) and creating an alias for avconv
+- Fix so that it works with latest node (currently there is an error using node v15 and running `npm install`)